petabridge/akka-bootcamp/src/Unit-2/lesson1/README.md

 > NOTE: In this example we configured a specific network transport for use with `Akka.Remote`, a concept that goes well beyond what's covered in Unit 2.
 Don't worry about the specifics for now.

 #### "Deployment"?
 What's that?
 Deployment is a vague concept, but it's closely tied to HOCON.
-"Deployed" basically means "instantiated and put into service within the `ActorSystem`".
+An actor is "deployed" when it is instantiated and put into service within the `ActorSystem` somewhere.

-When an actor is instantiated within the `ActorSystem`, it can be deployed in one of two places: inside the local process, or in another process.
+When an actor is instantiated within the `ActorSystem` it can be deployed in one of two places: inside the local process or in another process (this is what `Akka.Remote` does.)

 When an actor is deployed by the `ActorSystem`, it has a range of configuration settings.
 These settings control a wide range of behavior options for the actor, such as: is this actor going to be a router?
 What `Dispatcher` will it use?
 What type of mailbox will it have?
 (More on these concepts in later lessons.)